ariel-242/YouTubeShortsRedirector/README.md

 ### Android App

-1. **Build from Source:** Clone the repo and open `Android App/YouTubeShortsRedirector` in Android Studio.
+1. **Build from Source:** Clone the repo and open `AndroidApp/YouTubeShortsRedirector` in Android Studio.
 2. **Install APK:** Build and install on your device.
 3. **Enable Accessibility Service:** Follow on-screen instructions in the app.